 Where American Lawn Mower Wins

-1. Proven reliability and customer satisfaction.
-With 22,498 ratings and a 4.3-star average, the American Lawn Mower is one of the most trusted reel mowers on the market.
-VEVOR’s 3.2-star rating (206 reviews) suggests frequent issues with assembly, blade alignment, and durability.
+1. Proven reliability and build quality.
+With 22,499 reviews and a 4.3-star average, the American Lawn Mower Company has decades of manufacturing experience.
+Its reel mowers use heat-treated alloy steel blades and sealed ball bearings that last years without maintenance.
+VEVOR’s 3.2-star rating indicates frequent issues with blade dullness, wobbling, and frame rust.

 Which Should You Buy?